John Macarthur

 12 Feb 1793 - John Macarthur granted land at Parramatta

-On this day 12 February 1793 John Macarthur was granted 100 acres of land at Parramatta by Acting Governor Francis Grose.
+On 12 February 1793 John Macarthur was granted 100 acres of land at Parramatta by Acting Governor Francis Grose.
 Macarthur was the first man to clear and cultivate 50 acres

 Joseph Lycett, 'The residence of John McArthur Esq. near Parramatta, New South Wales'.
 Aquatint.
 Published London, John Souter, 1825.
 Elizabeth Farm collection, Museums of History New South Wales.